Kichura/Minecraft_ARM/README.md

 ## Requirements
 A [newer java version](https://www.azul.com/downloads/?version=java-18-sts&package=jdk) is required for ARM devices including [LWJGL 3.3.1](https://github.com/Kichura/Minecraft_ARM/raw/Trunk/patches/org.lwjgl3.json),

-and Minecraft 1.14 atleast is required aswell for both to work as 1.8.9 - 1.13.2 do not make use of them and LWJGL 3.2.2 lacks ARM support entirely.
+and Minecraft 1.14 atleast is required aswell for both to work as 1.8.9 - 1.13.2 do not support both patches at all.

 ## Installing the modpack